turbot/steampipe-plugin-github/docs/index.md

 ### Configuration

-Installing the latest aws plugin will create a config file (`~/.steampipe/config/github.spc`) with a single connection named `github`:
+Installing the latest github plugin will create a config file (`~/.steampipe/config/github.spc`) with a single connection named `github`:

 ```hcl
 connection "github" {